onflow/flow-cli/docs/project-contracts.md

 A deployment target is an account to which the contract will be deployed.
 In a typical project, a contract has one deployment target per network (e.g. Emulator, Testnet, Mainnet).

-Deployment targets are defined in the `"deploy"` section of your `flow.json` file.
+Deployment targets are defined in the `"deployments"` section of your `flow.json` file.

 Targets are grouped by network, where each network is a mapping from target account to contract list.
 Multiple contracts can be deployed to the same target account.